 Please read the guidelines below then visit the Journal’s submission site http://mc.manuscriptcentral.com/iapy to upload your manuscript.
 Please note that manuscripts not conforming to these guidelines may be returned.

 Word limit is restricted to 2000 words (including abstract and references; excluding tables and figures), and a separate title page to be uploaded.
+Original research articles and comprehensive literature reviews may extend beyond the standard 2000 word limit, by excluding the references from the 2000 word count.
+The final decision regarding the extension of the word limit will rest with the Editor in Chief.

 Only manuscripts of sufficient quality that meet the aims and scope of Australasian Psychiatry will be reviewed.